 Worth noting: the $3M figure in the title is conservative.
 It represents the difference between the original $9M target (which assumed no QoE haircut) and the $11.4M actual.
 If you compare against the $7M the company would have received without preparation, the true value created was $4.4M.
 Either way, the ROI on the engagement was extraordinary.

-The buyer was a strategic acquirer — a larger professional services firm expanding into Meridian's vertical.
-Their QoE firm (a national accounting firm) spent four weeks in diligence.
+Assume the buyer is a strategic acquirer — a larger professional services firm expanding into this vertical.
+Their QoE firm (a national accounting firm) spends four weeks in diligence.
 In a typical deal of this size, QoE produces 15–30 material adjustments.
-Meridian's review produced three, totaling $38K.
+A well-prepared review produces three or four, totalling a tiny fraction of EBITDA.

 • Adjustments identified: 3 (vs. typical 15–30 for similar-sized transactions)

-The buyer's CFO told David something that stuck with me: "This is the cleanest set of seller financials we've seen in three years of acquisitions."
-That's not a compliment about Meridian's accounting team.
-It's a statement about preparation.
-The underlying financials were no different from any other $8M professional services firm.
-The preparation was what set them apart.
+The kind of feedback buyers give on a well-prepared deal — and you do hear this — is "this is the cleanest set of seller financials we've seen in years of acquisitions."
+That isn't a compliment about the accounting team.
+It is a statement about preparation.
+The underlying financials are no different from any other $8M professional services firm.
+The preparation is what sets them apart.

 The deal closed three weeks ahead of the original timeline.
 In M&A, speed matters — every additional week in diligence is another week for the deal to fall apart, for market conditions to shift, or for the buyer to find a reason to retrade.
 A compressed timeline isn't just convenient.
 It's a material risk reduction for the seller.